amhndu/SimpleNES/README.md

 An NES emulator written in C++ for nothing but fun.

-Roughly 40-50% of games should work (ie. games that use either no mapper or mappers 1, 2 ,3 ,4 (BUG),7 & 66 partial 11).
+Roughly 40-50% of games should work (ie. games that use either no mapper or mappers 1, 2, 3 and experimental support for 4, 7, 66 and 11).